 What if I need to expedite the shipping for my order?

-The default shipping rate displayed at checkout is UPS Ground transit.
+The default shipping rate displayed at checkout is FedEx Ground transit.
 If you need your shipment to be expedited, please contact Customer Service before completing your order to receive quotes and determine what transit times are available.

 Will I be notified when my order ships?